Kruez0/sp/期中/README.md

 ## Results
 By running shell.py you can try and run the results as below:
+- Make a math expression and got an error when divided by zero.
 ```
 Program > 8/0
 Traceback (most recent call last):